KostasEreksonas/TryHackMe_Writeups/Road/README.md

 ![Webpage](/Road/images/Webpage.png)

-Searching for some random string in "Track Order" field redirects to an URL Not Found error and shows a couple of SQL parameters within the URL that might be injectable.
+Searching for some random string in "Track Order" field redirects to an URL Not Found error page and shows a couple of SQL parameters within the URL that might be injectable.

 ![Order Tracking](/Road/images/Order_Tracking.png)